The problem - Reduced dressing changes

 What are you going to do differently?

-Cleanse, Debride and Protect is our three step solution that will help to you take wound bed preparation seriously, give you more confidence when you’re away from your patients and that can help to heal wounds 4 weeks faster.3
+Cleanse, Debride and Prevent are three key treatment outcomes.
+Our three step solution will help to you take wound bed preparation seriously, give you more confidence when you’re away from your patients, and help to heal wounds 4 weeks faster.3

 For information on our wound cleaning and debridement focused pages, follow the links below.

-You may cleanse or debride already, but why is 'protect' so important?
+You may cleanse or debride already, but why is 'prevent' so important?

 Even after cleansing and debridement, biofilm can reform within 6hrs, with mature wound biofilm forming in 2-4 days – with fewer dressing changes it’s likely that most of the wounds seen right now present with a mature biofilm at every dressing change.